Quick Answer

 If you have a Flexible Spending Account, you already know the basic idea: set aside pre-tax dollars for qualifying medical expenses.
 But the list of what actually qualifies is far longer — and more surprising — than most people realize.
 This guide covers every major category of FSA-eligible items for the 2026 plan year, including changes introduced by the One Big Beautiful Bill Act.

-For 2026, the IRS individual FSA contribution limit is $3,400 (up from $3,300 in 2025), and the carryover cap is $660.
+According to IRS Revenue Procedure 2024-40, the 2026 individual FSA contribution limit is $3,400 (up from $3,300 in 2025), and the carryover cap is $660.
 That means you could have up to $4,060 to spend if you carried over from last year.
 Let's make sure none of it goes to waste.

 | Item | Eligible? | Notes |